ftrole/ICSpot/README.md

 # ICSpot
-A high interaction ICS honeypot that simulates a Siemens PLC and provides phisical process simulation.
+A high interaction ICS honeypot that simulates a Siemens PLC and provides physical process simulation.

 With ICSpot an attacker can interact with the operations involved in the control process of the water level inside a tank.